MelchorSanchez/MelchorSanchez.github.io/_bio/yo.md

 When I was finishing the Ph.D., it was clear to me that I wanted to do something at the borderline between computational chemistry and, if possible, pharmaceutical research.
 Luckily, before my Ph.D. defense I started to work at Mind The Byte (MtB), also in Barcelona.
 MtB was a startup devoted to developing new computational chemistry software for the pharma and biotech industries.
 We also provided consultancy services, acting as a Clinical Research Organization (CRO) in computational chemistry and cheminformatics and related fields such as bioinformatics.
 Moreover, MtB regularly participated in regional, national, and Europe-wide funded projects where I acted as a Principal Investigator.
 I joined the company as a computational chemist and progressed to Scientific Director.
 In addition to drug discovery, MtB gave me experience in real-world business operations, such as the acquisition of our main national competitor, as well as in project and people management.
 Moreover, MtB gave me the opportunity of direct my first [PhD thesis](http://hdl.handle.net/2445/148102).
 Great times indeed!

 However, after four years I left Mind The Byte to join [Molomics](https://www.molomics.com) in March 2019 as a Senior Research Scientist in computational chemistry and data science.
 Molomics is a company that advances the search for structurally new small molecule therapeutics using artificial intelligence (AI) empowered by human knowledge.
-In Molomics, I look for candidate molecules to became therapeutic agents against central nervous system (CNS) disorders, mainly Parkinson's disease.
+In Molomics, I looked for candidate molecules to became therapeutic agents against central nervous system (CNS) disorders, mainly Parkinson's disease.
+I had a great time there until July 2021 when I left Molomics.
+In fact, looking behind, I have to say that I have been very lucky with all the job positions I have had.
+I have enjoyed great times and collected good memories in all of them.

+After leaving Molomics, it was clear to me that I wanted to do something for myself.
+During my time at Mind The Byte, I began to develop an entrepreneurial mindset that grew over the years until it morphed into business ideas.
+However, I was, and still am, afraid of what it means to run a business, so I decided to do something in between, become a freelancer.
+On 1 <sup> st </sup> September 2021 I created [Burua Scientific](https://wwww.buruascientific.com), the brand through which I offer my [professional services](https://www.buruascientific.com/services) as a freelancer.
+Let's see how it goes!

-Since 2015, I am also a course instructor at the [Universitat Oberta de Catalunya](https://www.uoc.edu), a private university based in Barcelona, in the [M.Sc. program in Bioinformatics and Biostatistics](https://estudios.uoc.edu/es/masters-universitarios/bioinformatica-bioestadistica/presentacion), teaching [Programming for Bioinformatics](http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20211&cod_asignatura=M0.152&idioma=CAS&pagina=PD_PREV_PORTAL&cache=S) as well as directing and evaluating M.Sc. thesis.
+Last but not least, since 2015, I am also a course instructor at the [Universitat Oberta de Catalunya](https://www.uoc.edu), a private university based in Barcelona, in the [M.Sc. program in Bioinformatics and Biostatistics](https://estudios.uoc.edu/es/masters-universitarios/bioinformatica-bioestadistica/presentacion), teaching [Programming for Bioinformatics](http://cv.uoc.edu/tren/trenacc/web/GAT_EXP.PLANDOCENTE?any_academico=20211&cod_asignatura=M0.152&idioma=CAS&pagina=PD_PREV_PORTAL&cache=S) as well as directing and evaluating M.Sc. thesis.
+I really enjoy teaching!

 For more info here there are my, hopefully updated, [Resume](https://www.dropbox.com/s/qkerekb3g5ebhx7/Melchor_Sanchez_Martinez_en_Resume.pdf?dl=0) and [CV](https://www.dropbox.com/s/cxu1bghkzn5g4wh/Melchor_Sanchez_Martinez_en_CV.pdf?dl=0)"